 - In an Iranian medical study, doctors explored the oral use of peppermint and spearmint for chemo-induced nausea.
 In this four-arm study (peppermint, spearmint, control, and placebo) there were 50 patients in each group.
 The essential oil groups received capsules containing either two drops of spearmint or peppermint, oil, and filled with sugar, every four hours.
 The capsules were given to the patients, 30 minutes before their chemotherapy treatment and then 4 and 8 hours later.
 For both the peppermint and the spearmint groups, there was a significant reduction in nausea while the control and placebo groups showed no difference.

-- A French doctor named Dr Paul Belaiche, Professor of Phytotherapy at the Faculty of Medicine, University of Paris Nord, published a number of trials using tea-tree oil in 1985.
-Belaiche conducted a randomized, double-blind study to examine how effective Malaleuca alternifolia (Tea tree essential oil) is on 26 patients with chronic cystitis.
+- A French doctor named Dr. Paul Belaiche, Professor of Phytotherapy at the Faculty of Medicine, University of Paris Nord, published a number of trials using tea-tree oil in 1985.
+Belaiche conducted a randomized, double-blind study to examine how effective Melaleuca alternifolia (Tea tree essential oil) was for 26 patients with chronic cystitis.
 The experimental group was given tea tree essential oil diluted in an enteric-coated gelatin capsule, while the control group was given a placebo that contained the odor of tea tree.
 After 6 months of study, 60% of the experimental group were completely cured while no one in the control group showed any improvement.
 No side effects were noticed and liver function tests were normal.